shitfuckery/usb_stick/README.md

 After deselecting the GRUB installation checkbox click on the Next button.

 The next screen will show a summary of the configuration like the screenshot below.
 Review yours to make sure it is accurate.
 It is important that the “Filesystem operations” match the screenshot.
-If anything looks amis you the Back button to go back and make whatever changes are necessary.
+If anything looks amis use the Back button to go back and make whatever changes are necessary.

 <img width="100%" alt="A screenshot showing the installation configuation summary." src="https://github.com/user-attachments/assets/475e8b8a-f730-4c0d-977a-6a3001350701" />